mathiasbynens/jquery-visibility/README.md

 This plugin is not a Page Visibility [polyfill](http://mths.be/polyfills), as it doesn’t aim to mimic the standard API.
 It merely provides a simple way to use this functionality (or a fallback) in your jQuery code.

+If you don't want to host the file yourself, the plugin is also available on CDNJS.
+See here for latest URLs: https://cdnjs.com/libraries/jquery-visibility

 ## License

 This plugin is available under the [MIT license](http://opensource.org/licenses/MIT).